IRNAS/irnas-guidelines-docs/README.md

 ### Compatibility

--    This release was built and test on NCS version <version>.
+-    This release was built and tested on NCS version <version>.
 ```

 ## Releases 🚀